2014 Sylvania 300: Restart and big wreck

 The race restarted on lap 187, Caution flew for the fifth time on lap 188 for another multi-car crash in turn 2.
 Matt Kenseth got loose exiting turn 2.
 He pancaked the front of Kyle Busch and that accordioned into Kasey Kahne and sent Busch spinning down the backstretch.

-Fourth Half
+Fourth quarter

 The race restarted on lap 193 and caution flew for the sixth time on lap 194 when Brad Keselowski, racing for seventh with Kenseth, got loose and turned himself around in turn 2.

 Restart

 The race restarted on lap 198 and caution flew for the seventh time on lap 201 after Ricky Stenhouse Jr. got turned by a loose Dale Earnhardt Jr. exiting turn 4, The race restarted on lap 206, Caution flew for the eighth time on lap 211 for debris on the backstretch.
 Brian Vickers stayed out when the leaders pitted and assumed the lead, The race restarted with 85 laps to go.